ajstarks/svgo/README.markdown

 #A Go library for SVG generation#

 The library generates SVG as defined by the Scalable Vector Graphics 1.1 Specification (<http://www.w3.org/TR/SVG11/>).
-Output is to a specified io.Writer>
+Output is to a specified io.Writer.

 ## Supported SVG elements ##